keithwhor/nodal/README.md

 migrations and application architecture, Nodal provides all of the tools a developer needs to get a new node.js project started with very little overhead.

-**Please note that Nodal is currently pre-release, and in current state is meant to be used for testing purposes only.**

 ## Installation

 To install the latest version of Nodal, make sure you have node.js installed.